 Okay, there were some obvious flaws with this solution!
 So after a year of this, and after a half dozen scares, I started asking friends to come along and watch my back.
 I’m grateful to the many, many people who have been foolish enough to assist me over the years (haha!) – no, I truly am grateful!!

 But the heart of the series has always been my drive to dignify the places, and by extension, the people who are cast away.
-By transforming these locations into theatrical sets (made way easier when I started bringing lights!), I have always tried to create a stage without players, leaving it up to the viewer to create their own characters and drama, and hoping that ultimately the viewer feels compelled to step into the scene themselves, as I did 25 years ago.
+By transforming these locations into theatrical sets (made way easier when I started bringing lights!), I have always tried to create a stage without players, leaving it up to the viewer to create their own characters and drama, and hoping that ultimately the viewer feels compelled to step into the scene themselves, as I did over 30 years ago.

 ALL SHIPPING IS FREE

 Our unique and vibrant photographs will add depth and stunning color to any home, office or public space.
 They are offered in two main finishes

 Our Metal prints have a magical luminescence.
 Their vibrant, saturated colors jump off the wall, and will last for generations.
 They are created by infusing dyes directly into specially coated aluminum sheets making them incredibly durable and scratch resistant.
 The finished piece is float mounted, so they float one inch off the wall.